-

 Day 8 Sintra - Pena Palace & Park and the Moorish Castle

-6 Miles / 10 Km 4-5 Hrs 1640ft / 500 MetresFor many walkers, this is the highlight of the entire holiday.
-The day begins with the ascent from Sintra’s historic centre via the romantic Vila Sassetti trail, climbing through terraced gardens and woodland to the gates of Pena Park.
-The first stop is Pena Palace itself – perched dramatically on a rocky crag, its vivid towers and battlements rising above the treetops in a riot of colour and Romantic extravagance.
-From the palace, a curated route winds through the park’s forested paths and viewpoints, passing the Cruz Alta – the highest point of the serra, with breathtaking views over the coast and the Tagus estuary – before continuing to the Moorish Castle, whose ancient battlements offer some of the finest panoramic views in the region.
-The descent returns through the woodland paths of the serra back into the historic centre, bringing the tour to a memorable and fitting close.
+6 Miles / 10 Km 4-5 Hrs 1640ft / 500 MetresFor many walkers, this is the highlight of their holiday.
+The ascent from Sintra’s historic centre follows the romantic Vila Sassetti trail to Pena Palace: perched on a rocky crag, its vivid towers and battlements rising above the treetops in a riot of colour and Romantic extravagance.
+A curated route then winds through the park past the Cruz Alta, the highest point of the serra, with breathtaking views over the coast and the Tagus estuary, before continuing to the Moorish Castle and its sweeping panoramas.
+The descent through woodland returns to the historic centre for a memorable and fitting close.

 -